United States Armed Forces: Women in the armed forces

 In the 1960s, recruiting and training focused on the attractiveness and femininity of women enlistees.
 Outside of the medical fields, women were mostly assigned to clerical, administrative, and protocol-related jobs.
 Women who were previously in technical positions were retrained for the few jobs now permitted for women.

 Of the 61 non-combat occupational groups, only 36 were open to women by 1965.
 Beginning in 1965, efforts to increase the number of women in the armed forces accompanied concern about the expiration of the Selective Service Act and reduction in enlistment standards to ensure sufficient troops to support the Vietnam War.

 Public Law 90-130, signed on 8 November 1967, removed the restrictions on female officers in the armed forces and in 1970, two women Army officers were promoted to brigadier general.

 During the Vietnam War, 600 women served in the country as part of the Air Force, alongside 500 members of the WAC and more than 6,000 medical personnel and support staff.

 The end of conscription in the early 1970s was a major driver of the expansion of the roles of women in the armed forces.

 The number of enlisted and commissioned women in the military hit 110,000 by June 1977.

 The Army Ordnance Corps began accepting female missile technicians in 1974.
-Female crewmembers and officers were accepted into Field Artillery missile units.
+Female crew members and officers were accepted into Field Artillery missile units.

 The services opened up their Reserve Officers' Training Corps (ROTC) programs to women, and in 1976, women were admitted to the service academies.

 In 1974, the first six female naval aviators earned their wings as Navy pilots.
 The Combat Exclusion Policy that prohibited women in combat placed limitations on the pilots' advancement, but at least two retired as captains.

 The role of women in the U.S. Armed Forces received global media attention during the 1991 Gulf War, though their perception in media was skewed during this time period as little media attention was given to the situations where women faced combat.

 In 1991, women were permitted to fly military aircraft.
 Since 1994, women have been permitted to serve on U.S. combat ships.

 In 2010, the ban on women serving on submarines was lifted.